© Crown copyright 2019

 What is proof of use evidence?

-When an application for invalidation is based upon an earlier trade mark which has been registered for five years or more at the date when the application for invalidation was filed the applicant is required to state, on the TM26(I), whether, and for which goods and services, the earlier registered trade mark has been used during that five year period.
+When an application for invalidation is based upon an earlier trade mark which has been registered for five years or more at the date when the application for invalidation was filed and, if applicable, 5 years or more before the application date (or priority date, if applicable) of the trade mark application you wish to have declared invalid, the applicant is required to state, on the TM26(I), whether, and for which goods and services, the earlier registered trade mark has been used during the five year period that precedes those dates.
 The proprietor of the contested mark may accept the applicant’s statement, or he or she may put the applicant to proof of use of the earlier mark.

 What must proof of use evidence show?

-The evidence must show that the earlier mark has been put to genuine use in relation to the goods/services for which it is registered, during the 5 years leading up the filing of the opposition.
+The evidence must show that the earlier mark has been put to genuine use in relation to the goods/services for which it is registered, during the relevant periods.

 The evidence should demonstrate e.g.

 - for which goods or services the trade mark has been used

 - the financial turnover from sales of these goods or services under the trade mark during the five year period